mtorres6739/reading-notes/topicsummary.md

 [Home](https://mtorres6739.github.io/reading-notes/)

 # Topic Summary
+_This is a summary of the material I learned in this class._

 ## Code 101

-This is a summary of the material I learned in this class.

 ### Class 1
+_This class stressed the importance of setting up our accounts and ensure the profiles matched from profile to profile._

 - **Setting up Accounts**
   - CANVAS